blaix/prettynice/README.md

 ### Fly.io

-[Fly.io](https://fly.io/) is cloud host designed for containerized services that works great with prettynice.
+[Fly.io](https://fly.io/) is a cloud host designed for containerized services that works great with prettynice.

 The [quickstart instructions](https://fly.io/docs/getting-started/launch/) should be enough to get your prettynice site up and running.
 `fly launch` will recognize your site as a node app with the typical build steps and set up the Dockerfile appropriately.